6 Crucial Exercises For Mastering Brush Control

 Variations of painterly styles can be found in works as diverse as those of Charles Demuth, Paul Cezanne, Dong Kingman, Georgia O’Keefe, Andrew Wyeth, and John Singer Sargent, among many others.

-In the approaches to getting paint to paper interestingly with watercolor brushes this one can make your brush cringe.
+Out of all the possible brushstrokes to be made with one simple watercolor brush, this one will make your brush cringe.
 Sometimes you have to use your brush in ugly ways to get beautiful texture.
 You will muscle through different ways of scumbling, and pushing paint as you splay the hairs of your brush in an un-nice manner.
-Only press to the heel of the brush hairs, don’t let the ferrulle mar the paper surface.
+Only press to the heel of the brush hairs, don’t let the ferrule mar the paper surface.

 Start by pre-mixing puddles of color on your palette.
 Due to the graphic nature of this approach (no pun intended) you may want to use an old brush to practice this technique.